I believe both the teacher and student have responsibilities to be successful.

 All students have a right to learn.
 It is my job as the teacher to establish and enforce a classroom environment that is safe, supportive, and conducive to learning.
 Actions of the student that interfere with learning is not tolerated.

 I will always be on time and prepared.
-I'm going to do my best to deliver engaging lessons to help you achieve your own academic goals.
+I'm going to do my best to deliver engaging lessons to help you achieve your academic goals.
 I will support you in class and outside of class.
-I will update grades weekly, the website daily, and communicate freely with home.
+I will update grades weekly, the lessons daily, and communicate freely with home.
 Students will always attend class on time and prepared.
-Assignments are completed in pencil unless otherwise instructed.
+Assignments are completed neatly and honestly.
 Students will do their best in their pursuit to becoming the best possible person they can.

 I will treat all students fairly.
 I will always dress professionally, be courteous, use good language, and be a positive role model.
 Students should treat everyone with respect and courtesy.
 When in doubt, think Mother Theresa not Draco Malfoy.